YES not NO

 Barking is what dogs do – some more than others.
 I wonder how many dogs would like us humans to talk, shout and sing less!

-Where the neighbors are concerned, she admits with her shouting at Scamp to be quiet, she probably makes as much if not more noise than he does!
+Where the neighbours are concerned, she admits with her shouting at Scamp to be quiet, she probably makes as much if not more noise than he does!

 Scamp makes all this noise because it works.
 If he barks at someone passing by what does that person do?
 Go away!
 If he barks at the lady for attention what does the lady do?
 Either plays with him or gets cross which is – attention.
 Scamp always gets a result.